UBI FAQ and HOWTO

 For additional information, use ubimkvol -h and ubirmvol -h.

-How to run JFFS2 on top of an UBI volume?
+How do I run JFFS2 on top of an UBI volume?

 There is an additional driver called gluebi which can emulate fake MTD devices for each UBI volume and JFFS2 can be used with these emulated MTD devices.
 Enable gluebi in the UBI configuration menu (the "MTD devices emulation driver (gluebi)" option).